lonkamikaze/2016-eurobsdcon/abstract.md

 The `powerd` CPU frequency daemon provides userland P-State (power state) switching since 2005.
-Multi Core Processing has come a long way since 2005 and the increasing number of cores and pipelines in modern CPUs have exposed flaws in its design that were not obvious at the time of its conception.
+Multi Core Processing has come a long way since 2005 and the increasing number of cores and pipelines in modern CPUs have exposed flaws in powerd's design that were not obvious at the time of its conception.

-The paper/talk proposes three design changes, which were implemented in the boringly named `powerd++`, to address these flaws.
+The paper/talk proposes three design changes addressing these flaws.
+A daemon named `powerd++` implements this improved design.

 The proposed talk and paper will present: